Saronic Gulf One-Day Trip on 21 July 2017

 As we were leaving Aegina, the ACHAEOS was heading towards the opposite direction.

 The ACHEAOS heading towards Aegina.
-2017 marked her fourth straight summer on the Piraeus-Aegina-Agistri line, and she had also previously operated on the Piraeus-Aegina line during her debut year in 2006.
+The summer of 2017 marked her fourth straight season on the Piraeus-Aegina-Agistri line, and she had also previously operated on the Piraeus-Aegina line during her debut year in 2006.

-The beautiful Greek-built ACHAEOS as she heads towards Aegina.
+The beautiful Greek-built ACHAEOS seen as she heads towards Aegina.

 Crossing the ACHAEOS on the Saronic Gulf.